Trump attorneys meet with New York prosecutors to argue that his company should not be criminally charged over its business practices

 The investigations of Trump’s company began more than two years ago, and have become the most wide-ranging examinations ever of the Trump Organization’s financial history.
 Prosecutors have examined a broad range of transactions, from hush-money payments made to adult-film star Stormy Daniels during the 2016 presidential campaign to benefits given to Trump executives to Trump’s dealings with lenders and tax authorities, according to court documents and people familiar with the investigations.

 Trump left office in January facing investigations in several jurisdictions, as well as more than two dozen lawsuits.
 In recent U.S. history, the closest parallel is Bill Clinton.
 In his post-presidency, Clinton faced a four-year Justice Department investigation into pardons he had granted during his last days in office.
-That investigation ended with no charges, but — along with congressional investigations of the same pardons — it forced Clinton to pay substantial legal fees.
+That investigation ended with no charges, but — along with congressional probes of the same pardons — forced Clinton to pay substantial legal fees.

 Trump has faced official inquiries in New York before: A previous attorney general, Eric Schneiderman (D), sued him for defrauding customers of Trump University, winning a $25 million settlement.
 In 2018, Schneiderman sued him again, for misusing money entrusted to a charity, the Donald J. Trump Foundation.
 The charity case ended with Trump paying a $2 million penalty.